Christmas Bird Count

 By Wink Gross, compiler, Portland Christmas Bird Count

-…to count birds on Saturday, Jan.
-4, 2014!
-Whether spending an entire day in the field or even just an hour watching your bird feeder, you can contribute significantly to our knowledge of birdlife in the Portland area — even if you’re a beginning birder.
-The Audubon Christmas Bird Count is the longest running “citizen science project” in North America.
-The results have provided critical information on the status and changes in bird populations over the 114 years it has been conducted.
-Please consider helping out this year!
+Whether spending an entire day in the field or even just an hour watching your bird feeder, you can contribute significantly to our knowledge of birdlife in the Portland area by participating in the Christmas Bird Count — even if you’re a beginning birder.
+The Audubon Christmas Bird Count is the longest running “citizen science project” in North America, and the results have provided critical information on the status and changes in bird populations over the 114 years it has been conducted.

 Begun in 1900 as an alternative to the traditional wanton slaughter of anything that flew during Christmas Day “side hunts,” hundreds of Christmas Bird Counts are now conducted throughout the Western Hemisphere, and they continue to contribute valuable scientific data to the longest existing record of bird population trends.
 Naturally, everyone likes the idea of contributing to science, but the real reason they’ve exploded in popularity?
 They’re so much fun!

-All over the Americas, birders will be participating in one-day counts between Dec.
-14, 2013 and Jan.
-5, 2014.
-This winter, our 88th Portland Count will be held on Saturday, Jan.
-4. The Audubon Society of Portland conducted its first Christmas Count in 1926.
-Last year a record 238 field observers and 152 feeder watchers found 130 species, also a record.
+The Audubon Society of Portland conducted its first Christmas Count in 1926.
+In 2012, a record 238 field observers and 152 feeder watchers found 130 species, also a record.
 Those 390 participants made the Portland CBC the largest in the U.S. and second only to Edmonton in the Americas.
-Please join us this year!